 You most likely recognize that USP, but in case you don’t, it’s Domino’s Pizza.
 That’s how Tom Monohan (Brother #1) made his fortune.
 Today, they no longer make the 30-minute guarantee, but that’s irrelevant now.
 Everyone knows Domino’s Pizza.
 But make no mistake about it, the business was built on this USP and today that company is very successful.

 The important thing to remember is this USP is very simple.
 It does not promise all things to all people.
 It never mentions a delicious homemade sauce from the “old country” or even a great tasting pizza.
 What Tom’s USP did was hit an opportunity gap in the pizza delivery business.

 Tip: You can DOMINATE a market if you hit an opportunity gap!

 How to decide on your USP…

-You need to really spend some time thinking on this…don’t rush it.
+You need to spend some time thinking about this…don’t rush it.
 The key is to determine what really makes your company stand out from all of your competition.

-- It could be that you, the owner of the company, are personally involved in every job that your window cleaning company
+- It could be that you, the owner of the company, is personally involved in every job that your window cleaning company does.

-- It could be that you only provide one specific service and only offer it in a very specific area of
+- It could be that you only provide one specific service and only offer it in a very specific area.

-- It could be that you offer the strongest service guarantee in
+- It could be that you offer the strongest service guarantee.

 - It could even be that you are the only company in town that offers a rain guarantee.